 Dr. Beth Goldstein, Founder and Chief Change Agent

 Known for her ability to connect with audiences, Edge Institute’s founder and Chief Change Agent, Beth Goldstein, is a much sought-after trainer, coach, and consultant.

-With over 30 years of experience empowering entrepreneurs to be successful, Beth is driven to better understand how adults learn how to be entrepreneurial thinkers and doers.
+With over 30 years of experience empowering entrepreneurs, Beth is driven to help individuals become entrepreneurial thinkers and doers.
 She views an entrepreneurial mindset as a prerequisite for success.
-Her interest in helping others become change agents led Beth to return to school to pursue her doctorate in education from Johns Hopkins University.
+Her interest in helping others become change agents led Beth to return to school in her 50’s to pursue her doctorate in education from Johns Hopkins University.

 Beth specializes in delivering experiential training programs that cultivate entrepreneurial thinkers with the confidence needed to lead courageously, and build innovative and purpose-driven organizations.
 Her training programs range from online seminars and 1-day workshops to intensive 9-month programs for large and small companies, universities, government agencies, and NGOs.
 Beth is passionate about education and has taught in the U.S. and abroad including: China, Costa Rica, Egypt, Germany, Indonesia, Kuwait, Lebanon, Mexico, Nigeria, Oman, Saudi Arabia, Thailand, and the United Kingdom.